Upper Milford Township, Pennsylvania: Demographics

-Public education
+Education

-Upper Milford Township is served by the East Penn School District.
+Upper Milford Township is served by East Penn School District.
 Emmaus High School in Emmaus serves grades nine through 12.
 Eyer Middle School and Lower Macungie Middle School, both located in Macungie, serve grades six through eight.

 Transportation

 Roads and highways

 As of 2022, there were 80.32 mi of public roads in Upper Milford Township, of which 2.80 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 22.79 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 54.73 mi were maintained by the township.

-Interstate 476 follows the Pennsylvania Turnpike's Northeast Extension along a northwest-southeast alignment through the township, but the nearest interchange is in South Whitehall Township.
+Interstate 476 follows the Pennsylvania Turnpike's Northeast Extension along a northwest–southeast alignment through the township, but the nearest interchange is in South Whitehall Township.
 Pennsylvania Route 29 and Pennsylvania Route 100 meet in Shimerville and continue down Chestnut Street to Hereford just over the Berks County line.
 Chestnut Street, Kings Highway, Vera Cruz Road, and Powder Valley Road are all north-to-south routes.
 St. Peters Road/Shimerville Road/Main Road/Brunner Road crosses it SW-to-NE and Churchview Road proceeds east from Old Zionsville via Dillinger.
 Buckeye Road is an east-to-west road connecting Pennsylvania Route 29 (Chestnut Street) to Pennsylvania Route 100 in Macungie.